KLGC League Rules Meeting, 4/5/2021

 If all teams have finished > 5 holes on bad weather night and the round gets called off, it will still be entered as an official round.

 Speed of play was discussed.
-NEW this year, “Give Me’s” will be allowed.
+Once again this year, “Give Me’s” will be allowed.
 Jim Blecha will have a white circle with a 2 foot radius around the cup.
 If the ball is on the white line or closer, it is a “Give Me”.
 Consult your opposition for confirmation.
+The Flag Stick in the hole is optional.
 Please encourage each other to keep up with the group in front of you.

 Also regarding slow play, on hole #4, when you reach the green please park your carts to the south or southwest of the green, so the players on the tee box can tee off.
 Players should tee off when the group ahead is on the green.